 Some people buy a match programme at every game as their keep sake.
 I have a fairly solid collection of 1990’s Watford programmes myself – who doesn’t – but after a while I decided they were too expensive, and the content was often awful.
 In terms of banking some nostalgia, my old tickets have proved to be a more reliable currency, prompting vivid memories of my travels to watch football.
 Take this one (left) from a 3rd round cup replay at Hillsborough.
 This is my equivalent of a grizzled Soldier’s flashback to a particularly brutal tour of duty.
-It was a midweek fixture in early January; the match went to extra time and penalties, which Watford lost.
-We were quite late getting out of the stadium and back to the train station, but still had enough time to catch our train.
+It was a midweek fixture in early January; the match finished 0-0 after extra time and went to penalties, which Watford lost.
+So, that was shit, and it also meant we were very late getting out of the stadium and back to the train station, but still had enough time to catch our train.

-However, when we got back the station, we learned that the train we were planning to get back did not exist, at least not until the Spring timetable started.
-The station was about to close until the morning.
+However, when we got back the station, we learned that the train we were planning to catch did not exist, at least not until the Spring timetable started.
+The station was about to close until the morning, and we had nowhere to go.
 It was fucking freezing, and I was not dressed appropriately for the weather.
 It was only then that the true horror of the situation hit home.
 Me and my mate spent the next five hours huddled in a bus shelter.
 I’m not sure how we survived, but it was a long night.
 Probably the longest I have ever known.
 At our lowest points I think we both contemplated killing each other for food and clothes, I know I did.
 I suffered for you that night, Watford.
 I swore to myself I’d never be that cold, or stupid, again.

 But, I was.
 I did the same thing in Blackburn a few years later when I couldn’t get back to Leeds after a midweek game.
 I had to catch the last train to Manchester instead and kip on my mate’s sofa.
 Lucky break, really.
 Sheffield was rough, but a night in Blackburn looked like it would do irreparable damage to my soul.
 Look at this ticket though, it’s a rare beauty: